webview/webview_java/README.md

 # Webview

 The Java port of the [webview project](https://github.com/webview/webview).
-It uses JNA under the hood to interface with the webview library, auto extrating the required dll/dylib/so libraries for your current system.
+It uses JNA and auto-extracts the required dll/dylib/so libraries for your current system.

 <div align="center">
     <img alt="browser" src="demo.png" width="50%" />